vercel/nextjs-subscription-payments/README.md

 cp .env.local.example .env.local
 ```

-Go to the Project Settings (the cog icon), open the API tab, and find your API URL, the public `anon` key, and the secret `service_role` key and set them in your newly created `.env.local` file.
+In your [Supabase Dashboard](https://app.supabase.io/), go to the Project Settings (the cog icon), open the API tab, and find your API URL, the public `anon` key, and the secret `service_role` key and set them in your newly created `.env.local` file.

 ### 4. Get your Stripe credentials

+In your [Stripe Dashboard](https://dashboard.stripe.com/apikeys), go to Developers > API keys, and copy the publishable key and the secret key to your `.env.local` file.

+The webhook secret differs for local testing vs. when deployed to Vercel.
+Follow the instructions below to get the corresponding webhook secret.

 ## Test locally with the Stripe CLi